ForomePlatform/anfisa/doc/user/derived_dataset.rst

 On the right panel one can add dataset description and decide, what to do with the dataset.
 One can continue to filter variations by Filter refiner/decision tree.
-Alternatively, if the dataset is small enough, one can directly view variations by selection option "View all variants".
+Alternatively, if the dataset is small enough, one can directly view variations by selecting the option "View all variants".

 Variations table
 ================

-The main scree of the derived dataset exploration is the variations table.
+The main screen of the derived dataset exploration is the variations table.

 The left part of the screen contains the list of all variations in the dataset, including gene name and exact variation description.
-The right part of the screen contain detailed description of selected variation.
+The right part of the screen contains the detailed description of the selected variation.

 .. image:: pics/derived-dataset_variations-table.png
   :width: 800